matthewosborne71/the_adventure_zone_transcript_text_files/README.md

 Stored in the "amnesty" folder.
 See the "taz_amnesty_eps.tsv" file for meta data related to each Amnesty episode, not including live shows.
 1. Setup Episode - Complete
 2. The Beast Arc - Complete
-3. The Water Monster Arc
+3. The Water Monster Arc - Complete
-4. Interlude 1
+4. Interlude 1 - Complete
 5. The Calamity Arc
 6. Interlude 2
 7. The Countenance Arc